swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 # Prepare the dataset
 python3.13 src/prepare.py data/raw data/prepared

-# Train the model with the train dataset and save it
+# Train the model with the training set and save it
 python3.13 src/train.py data/prepared model

 # Evaluate the model performance